跳转至

 • config.extra.recently_updated_docs

-• Example 1: Set the correct lastmod for your site's sitemap.xml so that search engines can better handle SEO and thus increase your site's exposure (download sitemap.xml and override this path: docs/overrides/sitemap.xml)
+You can set the correct lastmod for your site's sitemap.xml with the template variable _mx.document_dates.dates.updated so that search engines can better handle SEO and thus increase your site's exposure

-• Example 2: Using the template to re-customize the plugin, you have full control over the rendering logic and the plugin is only responsible for providing the data (download source-file.html and override this path: docs/overrides/partials/source-file.html)
+The plugin can be re-customized using templates, you have full control over the rendering logic and the plugin is only responsible for providing the data

-You can get the recently updated document data (in descending order of update time) in any template via the variable config.extra.recently_updated_docs, then customize the rendering logic yourself.
+You can get the recently updated document data (in descending order of update date) in any template via the variable config.extra.recently_updated_docs, then customize the rendering logic yourself.

 - document-dates: